Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 But I would again ask, like, why is that the business of the U.S. government?

-I thought, I remember when Trump was campaigning and then when he gave his inaugural address and he kept talking about the forgotten men and the deindustrialized Midwest.
+I thought, I remember when Trump was campaigning and then when he gave his inaugural address and he kept talking about the Forgotten Man and the deindustrialized Midwest, remember all that?

-And instead he's focused on bombing Emman and the Houthis and running Gaza, threatening Hamas, changing the government of Venezuela.
+And instead he's focused on bombing Yemen and the Houthis and running Gaza, threatening Hamas, changing the government of Venezuela.

 I mean, you can support this, just please don't come and tell me there's anything new about this in terms of bipartisan U.S. foreign policy or neoconservative outlooks.

-The opposition in Venezuela obviously understands how they're going to get into power, which is how the United States do it for them.
+The opposition in Venezuela obviously understands how they're going to get into power, which is having the United States do it for them.

-When the Nobel Prize was given to the opposition leader, the first thing she did was dedicated it to Donald Trump in order to thank him for his quote, decisive support.
+The first thing she did was dedicated it to Donald Trump in order to thank him for his, quote, decisive support.

 And yes, you can make the argument.

-I haven't studied enough to know, but I'm sure it's there's a good argument for it.
+I haven't studied enough to know, but I'm sure there's a good argument for it.

 I don't know for sure.